codinggita/amazon_orders_patel_dhruvi_chetanbhai/README.md

 # 🚀 ShopFusion
 ### Multi-Vendor Marketplace Platform (MERN Stack)

-ShopFusion is a full-stack multi-vendor marketplace platform where customers can browse and purchase products, while sellers manage inventory, orders, revenue analytics, and shipping operations.

-Built using the **MERN Stack**, ShopFusion offers a scalable backend architecture, JWT authentication, MongoDB aggregation pipelines, and a modern dashboard-based frontend.
+ShopFusion is a customer-centric e-commerce platform built with the MERN Stack that enables users to browse products, search and filter items, place orders, track deliveries, and manage their accounts securely.
+It features JWT authentication, advanced search functionality, order management, and a scalable RESTful API architecture for a seamless online shopping experience.

 ---